dp9u0/awesome-stars/README.md

 ## CSS

+- [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
+As easy to use as an easy thing.
 - [json-api-zh_CN](https://github.com/justjavac/json-api-zh_CN) - 用 JSON 构建 API 的标准指南
 - [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [nodejs-socketio-chat](https://github.com/plhwin/nodejs-socketio-chat) - A simple chat demo by using Node.js and Socket.IO